The primary research puzzle that I aim to address through my research is:

 Social Equity

-My main research interest lies with the issues associated with social equity.
+My main research interest lies in the issues associated with social equity.

 I am particularly focused on socioeconomic status (SES), or social class.